jiaohehu/NPreview/doc/DOC-diagram.md

     path b = &midpoint{&a[0],&a[1],0.333333}

-The ``perpoint`` method returns a new point that is perpendicular to the given line and that is also intersecting the line at the first point with a given magnitude.
-In the example below the returned point will be at (0,2).
+The ``perpoint`` method returns a new point that is perpendicular to the given line.
+It operates in two different modes depending on the arrangement of the argument.

+If the third argument is a scalar, then it returns a path with a single point which expresses a point such that the line segment from that point to the first point of the input line segment is perpendicular to the input line.
+In the example below the returned point will be at (0,4).

     path a = (0,0) (2,0)
+    path c = &perpoint{&a[0],&a[1],4}

+If the third argument is a path with at least a single coordinate, then it returns a point somewhere on the input line segment (or the extension of it) such that the line segment of the returned point and the third point forms a new line that is perpendicular to the input line.
+In the following example the returned point is (1,0).

+    path a = (0,0) (2,0)
-    path c = &perpoint{&a[0],&a[1],2}
+    path c = &perpoint{&a[0],&a[1],(1,1)}

 The `&shiftpoints` function is always needed to be provided with three